NillionNetwork/nillion-docs/docs/quickstart.md

 ### Install script dependencies

-There are a few pre-reqs for using the python starter repo: make sure you have foundry, pidof, and grep installed on your machine.
+There are a few pre-reqs for using the python starter repo: make sure you have python3 and pip, foundry, pidof, and grep installed on your machine.

 - [python3](https://www.python.org/downloads/) version 3.10 or higher with a working [pip](https://pip.pypa.io/en/stable/getting-started/) installed
 - [foundry](https://book.getfoundry.sh/getting-started/installation)